UffizziCloud/quickstart-compose/README.md

 # Uffizzi Quickstart (~ 1 minute)

-Go from pull request to Uffizzi Preview Environment in less than one minute..........
+Go from pull request to Uffizzi Preview Environment in less than one minute...........

 ### 1. Fork this repo